OSergey/quartz-orientdb/README.md

 ### Project Origins

 The project was originally started by MuleSoft to support MongoDB.
 It was then forked by Michael S. Klishin and Alex Petrov to support all Quartz trigger types and tried to be as feature complete as possible for MongoDB.
 A Quartz JobStore was needed for OrientDB and the basic concepts of OrientDB are close enough to MongoDB to start from MongoDB code.
+Then forked by Serhii Ovsiuk for remote connection to orient db.